kulkarnishrilakshmi/kulkarnishrilakshmi/README.md

-      🔹 A passionate frontend developer dedicated to creating seamless and engaging web experiences. <br />🔹 With a background in computer science and a love for design, I found my passion for frontend development and user interface design. <br />🔹 I believe in the power of user-centric design and clean, efficient code to build products that make a difference in people's lives. <br />🔹 Constantly exploring new technologies and staying on top of the ever-evolving world of frontend development.
+      🔹 A passionate frontend developer dedicated to creating seamless and engaging web experiences. <br />🔹 With a background in computer science and a love for design, I found my passion for frontend development and UI design. <br />🔹 I believe in the power of user-centric design and clean, efficient code to build products that make a difference in people's lives. <br />🔹 Constantly exploring new technologies and staying on top of the ever-evolving world of frontend development.